bromagosa/Snap4Arduino/README.md

     --rerun             Runs the last built version of Snap4Arduino, if it exists.
                         Only for desktop GNU/Linux.

-    --deploy=URL        Tries to deploy the build version(s) to a server.
+    --deploy=URL        Tries to deploy the built version(s) to a server.

                         --username=USRNAME  Specifies a username for the deploy server.